-Why India farm reforms have sparked protests
+Bharat bandh: Farmers intensify protest against reforms

 - Published

-But beyond the political fracas, the bills have also split opinions - while Prime Minister Narendra Modi called the reforms a "watershed moment" for Indian agriculture, opposition parties have termed them "anti-farmer" and likened them to a "death warrant".
+The Samyukta Kisan Morcha (SKM), an umbrella group of some 40 farmers' unions, had called for schools, colleges, workplaces and shops across the country to remain shut, but it said emergency services will be allowed to operate.

-Angry and worried farmer groups see them as unfair and exploitative.
-But pro-reform economists have partly welcomed the move, but say it's a piecemeal approach that is unlikely to do much.
+The southern state of Kerala has almost completely shut down, according to news reports, and there have been rallies and protests in other states.
+Traffic in Punjab, Haryana and on highways connecting Delhi to neighbouring states has been disrupted.

-What exactly do the bills propose?
+What exactly do the laws do?

-Taken together, the reforms will loosen rules around sale, pricing and storage of farm produce - rules that have protected India's farmers from the free market for decades.
+Taken together, they will loosen rules around sale, pricing and storage of farm produce - rules that have protected India's farmers from the free market for decades.

 They also allow private buyers to hoard essential commodities for future sales, which only government-authorised agents could do earlier; and they outline rules for contract farming, where farmers tailor their production to suit a specific buyer's demand.